 The council has an embedded process to manage risk and assist in the achievement of its objectives.
-The corporate risk register captures the key departmental and corporate risks to the council, including areas of risk opportunity.
-Key risks are held on the council-wide risk management system.
+The corporate risk register captures the key departmental and corporate risks to the council.
+Key risks are held on the council-wide risk management system and accompanied by mitigations, setting out the controls in place to manage each risk.